 Her words resonated with me.
 Maybe, I thought, what I had been craving wasn’t escape from all human contact—only from certain types.
 I went into town, such as it was, to test the theory.

-THE CENTER OF Inverie, both physically and metaphorically, is the Old Forge pub.
+The center of Inverie, both physically and metaphorically, is the Old Forge pub.
 J.P.
-Robinet recently bought the place, having first come to Inverie on a stalking holiday, as a hunting trip is called in these parts.
+Robinet bought the place, having first come to Inverie on a stalking holiday, as a hunting trip is called in these parts.
 Determined to maintain the pub’s reputation for sociability, he turns off the Wi-Fi every night.
 “I want people to talk to each other,” he says.
 And talk they do.
 I spent the early part of my dinner gazing out at the bay, but soon conversation was unavoidable.
 Locals, for whom the pub is the source of all social life, mixed with a few visitors.
 They drank pints, laughed loudly, and shared plates of fish and chips and steamed mussels.

 A pair in their 60s, a couple of self-proclaimed Munro-baggers (adorable Scottishism No. 3: Munro-bagger = hiker who likes to knock mountains off his/her list), struck up a conversation from the table next to me.
 “We’ve been coming since 1983,” said Peter.
 They asked what I was doing there, and, with more than a little embarrassment, I recounted what had happened.
 They laughed but didn’t make fun of me.
 Instead, they urged me to try one of the pub’s dozen or so scotches.
 I asked for guidance, and Peter suggested Talisker, made on the nearby Isle of Skye.